-She was shortlisted for Journalist of the Year Award at the Dods Women in Public Life Awards (2013); selected one of the top 45 women of the year 2007 by Elle magazine Quebec; awarded the NSS’ 2005 Secularist of the Year; selected ‘Iranian of the Year’ by Iranian.com readers in 1997 and 1998; International Rescue Committee medal recipient (1988); and received the Julia B. Friedman Humanitarian Award in 1987.
+She was awarded Journalist of the Year at the Dods Women in Public Life Awards in 2013; selected one of the top 45 women of the year 2007 by Elle magazine Quebec; awarded the NSS’ 2005 Secularist of the Year; selected ‘Iranian of the Year’ by Iranian.com readers in 1997 and 1998; International Rescue Committee medal recipient (1988); and received the Julia B. Friedman Humanitarian Award in 1987.

 In June 2012, The Islamic regime of Iran’s media outlets did an ‘exposé’ on Maryam entitled ‘Meet this anti-religion woman‘.

 Maryam is a character in DV8 Physical Theatre’s Can We Talk About This?, which deals with freedom of speech, censorship and Islam.